cecid/hermes-docs/docs/source/web_service_communication.rst

 **Request message**

-The ebMS status web service requires only one element with namespace URI ``http://service.ebms.edi.cecid.hku.hk/`` and namespace prefix ``tns``.
+This web service requires only one element with namespace URI ``http://service.ebms.edi.cecid.hku.hk/`` and namespace prefix ``tns``.

-A sample SOAP request for the reset status web service is shown below:
+A sample SOAP request is shown below:

 .. code-block:: xml